 - Marketers can tweak or repurpose content for use in different areas.
 Take the example of a project update to stakeholders.
 The PR team can then translate it into a press release.
 It saves on time while fulfilling the different needs.

 - Nonprofits can increase brand awareness with guest posting to high authority sites.
-Also, it provides an excellent way to get backlinks, resulting in higher visibility.
+Additionally, it provides an excellent way to get backlinks, resulting in higher visibility.

 2. Google for Nonprofits